Diamond Clarity

 What determines a diamond clarity grade?

-Mined diamonds form deep within the Earth over billions of years.
+Mined diamonds form deep within the earth over billions of years.
 Intense heat and pressure in the mantle encourage carbon molecules to crystallise and grow, picking up and trapping traces of other elements as they form.
-Small cracks and flaws within the diamond can form, also referred to as inclusions, or blemishes if on the surface of the stone.
+Small cracks and flaws within the diamond can form, also referred to as inclusions or blemishes if on the surface of the stone.
 The severity of these marks are measured on a diamond clarity scale.

 What causes inclusions?